image-js/image-js-docs/docs/Tutorials/Finding ROI average in Stack.md

 ## Introduction

 ImageJS has the ability to decode a TIFF stack of images.
 A TIFF stack is a TIFF file that contains multiple images.
 In our specific case here, we have a stack of pulsar kind of images.
 They represent dynamic changes that happen to regions of interest frame-by-frame.
-We can use ImageJS to figure out when the region is visible and when it isn't by looking at the average value of said region compared to its maximum value in the stack.
+We can use ImageJS to figure out when the region is visible and when it isn't by looking at the average value of said region compared to its maximum value across the stack.

 Let's go step by step together to figure out how it works.